joshuanianji/devcontainer-features/src/mount-pnpm-store/NOTES.md

 ## Important Implementation Details

-### Pnpm `store-dir`
+### pnpm `store-dir`

-This is opinionated, but I dislike the pnpm store being in the workspace since it seems cluttered.
+This is opinionated, but I dislike the pnpm store being in the workspace as it adds clutter.
 This feature sets the pnpm `store-dir` config to `~/.pnpm-store`, so it's out of sight.
 The home directory will be based on the `remoteUser` of the base image you have.

 ### Ensuring pnpm is installed